Devblaise/recipe-app-api/README.md

-# DevOps Deployment Automation with Terraform, AWS and Docker
+# Deployment Automation with Terraform, AWS and Docker

 ## Local Development
 This project is designed to support a scalable, secure, and efficient deployment of an API service using AWS services such as ECS, ALB, RDS, and various networking and security components.